 I knew the budget accommodation options were not going to be amazing.
-I’d heard stories of the budget guest houses that would never pass health & safety standards back home.
-A lot of budget rooms don’t have windows either, which was interesting to get used to since I’m used to waking up with natural light.
+I’d heard stories of the budget guesthouses that would never pass health & safety standards back home.
+One of the many interesting facts about Hong Kong that we discovered is that a lot of budget rooms don’t have windows either, which was interesting to get used to since I’m used to waking up with natural light.

 We left when the level 8 super typhoon was going to reach its peak within an hour.
 We had no choice, however.
 The closest budget accommodation we found was a half an hour walk.
 The sooner we found a place to stay for the night the better, and it was already past noon.

 The accommodation we were hoping to stay at wanted to make sure that we could make it, so they wouldn’t let us book over the phone.
-All of the transportation had shut down in the city (it’s the law once a typhoon gets to a level 7 and over), so all we had left was our own two feet to get us there.
+It is one of the Hong Kong traditions, to shut down all of the transportation in the city (it’s the law once a typhoon gets to a level 7 and over), so all we had left was our own two feet to get us there.

 Long story short, we made it in one piece and they had a room for the next few nights available.
 We went out for food close by later that night, and by morning the whistle of the typhoon was only a whisper.
 We had survived our first tropical cyclone in Asia.